West Bank settlers win Israel parliament vote

 Prime Minister Benjamin Netanyahu returned to power in December, at the helm of one of the most right-wing administrations in the country's history.

-Amid a surge in violence in the Israeli-Palestinian conflict, the UN Security Council last month called on all parties "to observe calm and restraint, and refrain from provocative actions".
+Amid a surge in violence in the Israeli-Palestinian conflict, the UN Security Council last month called on all parties to "refrain from provocative actions".

 The council in a February 20 statement expressed its "strong opposition to all unilateral measures that impede peace -- including Israeli construction and expansion of settlements, confiscation of Palestinians' land and the 'legalisation' of settlement outposts."

-Israel's far-right settler lobby has made Homesh a symbol of their cause.
+Israel's far-right settler lobby has made Homesh, which was home to 70 families in 2005, a symbol of their cause.

 A small group of activists returned to the site in 2009 and built a yeshiva, a Jewish seminary, which was evacuated dozens of times by Israeli forces until the military ultimately allowed them to stay.